-Learn more from our students who have taken placements or worked on live briefs, and the employers that have provided them.
+Learn more from our students who have taken part in placements or live briefs, and the employers that provided them.

 Our students have found placements and internships, or carried out live briefs, with many different UK and international companies and organisations, including:

 Metal Culture, Slow Theatre Company, The Romany Theatre Company, University Alliance, Cambridge University Press, Penguin Books, Windhorse Publications, National Centre for Writing

 Film & Video Umbrella, Watersprite Film Festival, New York Film Academy, Lifecraft, Slow Theatre Company, Creative Warehouse, Amy Dickson Online Content Publisher, Royal Television Society, University of Cambridge: Kings College, Wikimedia UK, BBC, Cambridge Festival of Ideas, Cannes Film Festival, Cambridge Film Festival, Take One magazine, CBBC, ITN Productions, London Studios, MTV, Pinewood Studios, StudioCanal UK, Sight & Sound magazine, Warner Bros

 Great Abington Primary School, Leon Trayman (Director), Britten Sinfonia, Create Britain, Sharps Redmore, John Peel Centre for the Creative Arts, Children with Cancer Charity Ball, Cambridge Junction, Hazard Chase, New International Encounter Theatre Company, Mumford Theatre